Manage My Booking

 King Fahd Fountain

-While you’re wondering down the Corniche, you might want to stop and witness the highest fountain in the world.
-The King Fahd Fountain was donated to the city, by King Fahd, in 1985 and sprays the water at an amazing speed.
-It actually leaves the pump at 230mph – reaching 850ft.
+While you’re wandering down the Corniche, you might want to stop and observe the highest fountain in the world.
+The King Fahd Fountain was donated to the city by King Fahd in 1985.
+It sprays water at an impressive speed of 230mph, allowing the water to reach a height of 850ft.

 Opening Times: Always Open

 Like many cities based by the Red Sea, Jeddah offers scuba diving services.
 You can book a diving weekend package with a hotel located on the seafront, where you’ll see some remarkable underwater sights.